Dos and Don'ts for Passing the NCLEX

 Don't: Cram for the test

-The NCLEX covers several content categories, some more difficult than others, making consistent study the best way to master the material.
+The NCLEX covers several content categories, some more difficult than others, making the consistent study the best way to master the material.
 If you wait until the last minute to start reviewing, you're likely to forget important information on the day of the test, making it less likely that you'll pass.
 One of the reasons cramming doesn't work is because your brain tricks you into thinking that you have memorized the material.
 In reality, your brain is merely familiar with the material; when the time comes to take the test, you're likely to forget much of what you reviewed during a last-minute cramming session, explains psychologist Tom Stafford.

 Do: Take several practice tests